 Many of the issues featured on this blog are discussed in terms of how they manifest in the United States, primarily because that is where most of my audience is located, and I have the most specific knowledge about the social patterns that occur here.
 However, very few social justice issues are unique to the US and our American-centric news system means that we’re frequently unaware the extent which issues like rape culture and hostility towards immigrants impact countries other than our own, or how those manifestations are different from how they are here.
 In today’s guest post, Thandiwe Ntshinga gives us a crystal-clear run-down of the activism in South Africa in which they are tackling the severe levels of gender-based violence, sexual assault, and the overlapping issue of xenophobia toward foreign African nationals.

-Note: The term “Womxn” is an alternative to the word “women,” intended to explicitly include transgender women and women of color.
+Note: The term “Womxn” is an alternative to the word “women,” that some activists use intended to explicitly include transgender women and women of color.

 On 13 September 2019, demonstrators gathered in front of South Africa’s economic hub, the Johannesburg Stock Exchange to participate in the #SandtonShutdown.
 Beginning at 3:00 a.m., #SandtonShutdown was a march attended by protestors from all over South Africa’s smallest and most populous province, Gauteng, to demand that the private sector also respond to the events of the first week of September.
 Events, labeled by President Cyril Ramaphosa as “the cancers of gender-based violence and xenophobia”, which caused national concern: the rape and murder of a 19-year-old first-year student in Cape Town* and the xenophobic violence employed as a response to the murder of a South African taxi driver who prevented the sale of drugs to children by a foreign national.